-Triple Science?
+Why study Triple Science?
+What will I learn?
 Triple Science has been offered for many years here at Broughton.
 Pupils study separate Sciences in Biology, Chemistry & Physics.
-This is available to pupils who have demonstrated high ability in Science and will lead to the best preparation for A Level sciences.

-Are you:

-Logical, inquisitive, good at seeing patterns, imaginative, currently in one of the three top sets for Science and do you see yourself working in a Science based job, and therefore interested in taking more than one Science A Level?

-If so you need to study Triple Science.
+This is available to pupils who have demonstrated high ability in Science and will lead to the best preparation for A Level Sciences.
+Is this the right subject for me?
+Are you: Logical, inquisitive, good at seeing patterns, imaginative, currently in one of the three top sets for Science and do you see yourself working in a Science based job, and therefore interested in taking more than one Science A Level?
+If so, you need to study Triple Science.

-Each of the separate Sciences are divided into examined units which will be assessed by terminal examinations at the end of Year 11.
+- The course is assessed at two tiers: Foundation (Grades 1 5) and Higher (Grade 4 9). - Each of the separate Sciences are divided into examined units which will be assessed by terminal examinations at the end of Year 11. - There are two examination papers for each of Biology, Chemistry and Physics.
+Each paper is 1h 45mins.